Ayoub-sadaoui/VoiceNotion-final/GOOGLE_AUTH_SETUP.md

-# Google OAuth Setup for VoiceNotion
+# Google OAuth Setup for sayNote

-This guide will help you set up Google OAuth for your VoiceNotion app using Supabase.
+This guide will help you set up Google OAuth for your sayNote app using Supabase.

 ## 1. Create a Google OAuth Client